 It is essential that tables/figures should be contained/fit within the page setup described earlier for this Journal.
 Portrait layout is preferred for all tables/figures.
 Tables must use separate rows/columns (do not merge cells) for each item.
 Figures must be in Word and accessible to make corrections or changes within the figure where deemed necessary.
+The font type in figures should be Times New Roman.
 Please ensure that especially the figures are of high quality for printing purposes.
 Any preference for the use of colour in the case of figures or photographs must be noted and will be at an additional cost to the page tariff.